30 Surprising Things You Should Never Put in the Garbage

 Do not ever throw your fluorescent lightbulbs in the garbage.
 According to the U.S. Environmental Protection Agency (EPA), fluorescent lightbulbs contain mercury that, when released into the environment, can do some serious damage.

 Instead, check out Earth911 to find a service that can help you recycle your old fluorescent bulbs.
 When they're recycled properly, the materials that these bulbs are made of out—like glass and metal—can successfully be repurposed (and won't do any damage in the atmosphere).
+And for more items you didn't know could find new life, discover 23 Things You Had No Idea You Could Recycle.

 Similarly, if your thermometer is filled with mercury, you can't just toss it in the trash.
 The EPA warns that you should either "wait for a hazardous waste collection day" or bring it "to a household hazardous collection center in a cardboard box," depending on what services your city offers.